monitoringartist/zabbix-docker-monitoring/README.md

 If you like or use this project, please provide feedback to author - Star it ★.

 Monitoring of Docker container by using Zabbix.
-Available: CPU, mem, blkio container metrics and some containers config details e.g. IP, name, ...
+Available CPU, mem, blkio container metrics and some containers config details e.g. IP, name, ...
-Zabbix Docker module has native support for Docker containers (Systemd included) and should support just about a few other container (e.g. LXC) type out of the box.
+Zabbix Docker module has native support for Docker containers (Systemd included) and should support also a few other container (e.g. LXC) type out of the box.
 Please feel free to test and provide feedback/open issue.
 Module is mainly focused on performance, see section *Module vs. UserParameter script*.